 Economic performance

+103-1/2/3 Management approach

 The ARAG Group is the largest family enterprise in the German insurance industry and is one of the world's three leading providers of legal insurance.
 As an independent family enterprise, ARAG pursues a long-term strategy and focuses on profitable growth through a conservative risk and solvency policy.
 The emphasis is on maintaining a compartmentalized risk structure with a good level of risk diversification.
 Independence is at the heart of ARAG's self-image.
-It shapes all areas of its business activities and enables ARAG to dedicate its full attention to its customers, the most important stakeholders.
+It shapes all areas of its busines: activities and enables ARAG to dedicate its full attention to its customers, the moss important stakeholders.
 The company's resources are mainly used to service the customers' requirements and to fulfill its value proposition.
 One example of this is ARAG's conservative dividend policy.
 Most of the profits made are reinvested into the company to strengthen the Group's financial foundations and ability to invest.
-Independence and an international outlook also form the basis for ARAG's brand strategy.

-In the German market, the ARAG Group is maintaining its focus on further developing its property and health insurance businesses.
+Independence and ar international outlook also form the basis for ARAG's brand strategy.
+In the German market, the ARAG Group is maintaining its focus on further developing it: property and health insurance businesses.
 At international level, the Group is pursuing a vigorous expansion of its legal insurance business.
 The revenue and profit targets derived from this two-pronged growth strategy are broken down for each management level as part of a planning process.
-A variety of tools contribute to ARAG achieving the growth targets it has set itself.
-These include the three-year plan for all Group companies, the target agreement system, the comprehensive risk management system as per Solvency II using a partially internal risk model, and the internal control system (ICS).

-The ARAG Group and its international companies are facing growing pressure from new competitors that are changing the market with innovative products and new ways of interacting with their customers.
+A variety of tools contribute to ARAG achieving the growtf targets it has set itself.
+These include the three-year plan for all Group companies the target agreement system, the comprehensive risk management system (ICS).
+The ARAG Group and its international companies are facing growing pressure from new competitors that are changing the market with innovative products and new ways o interacting with their customers.
 In 2018, the competition in several markets was additionally reshaped by mergers and acquisitions.
-This was the case in the Netherlands and Belgium, for example.
-Thanks to its innovative strength, however, ARAG is well positioned to remain competitive and to use opportunities such as the digital transformation to its advantage.
-As in previous years, despite increasing competitive pressure and mature markets, ARAG was able to grow its customer base and increase its premium income in 2018.
-Overall, business was very successful in 2018, both in Germany and internationally.
+This was the case in the Netherland: and Belgium, for example.
+Thanks to its innovative strength, however, ARAG is well positioned to remain co

-201-1 Direct economic value generated and distributed
+Direct economic value generated and distributed